SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 best among the three.

 ### Summary
-To conclude, we have developed the best 3D model for Yeast-20ipaD and the docking structure between Yeast-20ipaD and IpaD.
-They are well analyzed and are decided to have good effect theoretically.
+To conclude, we have developed the best 3D model for yeast-20ipaD and the docking structure between yeast-20ipaD and IpaD.
+They are well analyzed and are decided to have a good effect theoretically.
-Moreover, we modeled other 3 possible combinations of fusion protein and nanobody, which might serve as a guidance for future experiment design.
+Moreover, we modeled other 3 possible combinations of the fusion protein and nanobody, which might serve as guidance for future experiment design.

 [^Robetta]: Robetta <https://robetta.bakerlab.org>